gniquyij/page2pdf/examples/send2kindle/chrome/index.md

 ![demo](./demo.png)

-send2kindle browser extension installs a button that let you send the active page to Kindle with one click.
+send2kindle browser extension installs a button that lets you send the active page to Kindle with one click.